CarlKCarlK/range-set-blaze/README.md

 assert_eq!(c, RangeSetBlaze::from_iter([-20..=-20, 100..=999]));
 ```

-Example 2: Maps and Network Addresses
+**Example 2**: Maps (and Network Addresses)
 - - - - - -

 In networking, suppose we want to simplify a routing table.
-Here, we merge identical routes if adjacent
-or overlapping.
-We then remove all overlaps (respecting priority) and sort.
+Here [`RangeMapBlaze`] merges identical routes if adjacent or overlapping.
+It also remove all overlaps (respecting priority) and sorts.
 The result is a fast BTree from regions to the next hop.
 Similar code can simplify font tables.

 ```rust